Ryan Lindley: Coaching career

-San Diego State
+San Diego State (first stint)

 Lindley was a graduate assistant at his alma mater, San Diego State from 2017 through October 31, 2018.

 Cleveland Browns

 Lindley was hired as the running backs coach for the Cleveland Browns on October 31, 2018, after running backs coach Freddie Kitchens was promoted to offensive coordinator.
 On January 14, 2019, he was named the Browns' quarterbacks coach.

 Utah

-In 2020 Lindley worked as an offensive analyst for Utah.
+In 2020, Lindley worked as an offensive analyst for the Utah.

 Mississippi State

-In 2021 Lindley joined Mississippi State as a defensive analyst.
+In 2021, Lindley joined Mississippi State as a defensive analyst.

 San Diego State (second stint)

 Lindley was named the quarterbacks coach at San Diego State on October 2, 2022.
+He became the offensive coordinator in 2023.
+He became senior offensive analyst in 2024.

 Personal life

 After being released by the Colts, Lindley's agent, Rep 1 Sports, hired him as a coach.
 He was tasked with getting Carson Wentz and Jared Goff ready for their NFL Combine and Pro Day performances.
 In 2014, Lindley was a stand-in body double for Andrew Luck in a Visa commercial that featured Cardinals teammate Larry Fitzgerald.
 The commercial also featured Drew Brees and Colin Kaepernick through CGI.
 At San Diego State University, Lindley majored in Social Science Teaching.